ParthibanRajasekaran/cypress-mocha/README.md

 In the test runner, select the feature to execute and the desired browser from the dropdown and visualize the test execution

 To run the tests via CLI on a headless mode
-To run the tests via CLI on a headless mode

 ```bash
 npx cypress run